outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 ```

 1. This will install all packages from *base* group to *root* partition.
 Around 200 MiB packages will be downloaded and 700 MiB disk space consumed.
 Ignore the warning on *locale* failure that will be handled after *chroot*.
 2. The *base* group does not even has a text editor.
-So we install *nano* first.
-3. Other groups or packages can also be appended to the *pacstrap* command.
+So we install *nano* explicitly here.
+Other groups or individual packages can also be appended to the *pacstrap* command.
 However, we'd better install only necessary packages at this stage.
-We can also install packages within [chroot](#chroot) by *pacman* or when the OS is completely installed.
+Of course, we can install packages within [chroot](#chroot) by *pacman* or when the OS is completely installed.

 ## fstab